IsaiasCuvula/IsaiasCuvula/README.md

 ### Hi there 👋🏾

-I'm Isaias Cuvula, Mobile Developer & Content Creator My current focus is developing mobile apps using Flutter.
+I'm Isaias Cuvula, Mobile Developer & Content Creator.

+My current focus is developing mobile apps using Flutter.
 - Let's talk about Programming and Technology